-POTATO FLAKES AND GREEN BEANS CLEVER RECIPE FOR QUICK MEATLOAF
+QUICK MEATLOAF WITH POTATO FLAKES AND GREEN BEANS SMART RECIPE

 Do we have potato flakes?
-If the answer is yes, it doesn’t mean we necessarily have to make a purée or at least not just that.
+If the answer is yes, it doesn’t mean we have to prepare a purée or at least not only that.

-Today I’ll show you how to create a vegetable meatloaf with green beans from a simple bag of potato flakes, very similar to the GREEN BEAN AND POTATO MEATLOAF, typical of the Ligurian tradition with few and simple moves and without having to boil the potatoes.
+Today I’ll show you how to turn a simple packet of potato flakes into a vegetable meatloaf with green beans, very similar to the GENOESE GREEN BEAN AND POTATO MEATLOAF typical of Ligurian tradition, with a few simple steps and without having to boil the potatoes.

-A simple vegetarian dish to make, balanced in flavors and textures, fragrant and with an intense but delicate taste at the same time that can be served warm or at room temperature.
+A simple vegetarian dish to make, balanced in flavors and textures, fragrant and with an intense but delicate taste that can be served both warm and at room temperature.

-To prepare the Meatloaf with Potato Flakes and Green Beans you will need few and simple ingredients: a bag of instant potato flakes, eggs, parmesan, ricotta, marjoram, green beans (even canned), and a pinch of salt.
+To prepare the Meatloaf with Potato Flakes and Green Beans you will only need a few simple ingredients: one packet of potato flakes, eggs, Parmesan, ricotta, marjoram, green beans (even canned) and a pinch of salt.

-The result will be a soft potato flan inside with a crunchy and “sandy” crust that everyone will like.
-Additionally, with potato flakes, recipes are all versatile that you can adapt to your tastes.
+The result will be a potato bake soft inside with a fragrant, “sandy” crust that everyone will like.
+Also, recipes made with potato flakes are versatile and can be adapted to your tastes.

-You can enrich the filling with spinach or replace the green beans with zucchini or incorporate cured meats like mortadella or cooked ham into the dough: a clever recipe with potato flakes that will not disappoint you.
+You can enrich the filling with spinach or replace the green beans with zucchini or incorporate cured meats such as mortadella or cooked ham into the mixture: a smart potato flakes recipe that won’t disappoint.

 - Difficulty: Very easy